stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 If two packages depend on different versions of a third package, the package manager tries to find a version of that package that both will find acceptable.

+## Drawbacks:

+1. Unable to target Commit ids.
+Only release tags are supported.
+Which makes it difficult to have a fast workflow when evolving your projects.
+Releases should be significant and not iterate on every new commit.
+If you have a lot of nested frameworks which you should because modularity is good and thats why we have dependency managers in the first place.
+Apple has no intention to support targeting commit ids according to their mailing-list on SPM.
+Carthage has support for targeting commit ids and even ``"HEAD"`` However pushing a release tag isn't that much work but it is inconvenient.